denten-books/plain-text/1-device.md

 [^ln1-abstraction]: This is a topic of some contention in the literature.
-In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science.
-"As a practical matter, what we regard as computer instructions, and consequently what we regard as computer programs, is determined by computers available," he writes [@moor_three_1978, 215].
+In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science: "as a practical matter what we regard as computer instructions, and consequently what we regard as computer programs, is determined by the computers available," he writes [@moor_three_1978, 215].
 Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
 See also
 @turner_programming_2013; @colburn_software_1999.